- Published on

 Now try this interview question: walk me through what happens between you asking ChatGPT "explain quantum computing like I'm five" and it responding with "great question!"

-Most engineers I've talked to like to jump straight to model weights and matrix multiplications.
-Which is fair, but there's a lot that's unspoken about the inference pipeline.
-Why does generating a token cost 2-3x more than reading one?
+Most engineers jump straight to model weights and matrix multiplications.
+Fair enough, but there's a lot that's unspoken about the inference pipeline.
+Why do output tokens cost 4-8x more than input tokens?
 Why does doubling your context window do worse than double the damage to your bill?
 Why is the first token always the slowest?

 Before the fun stuff, here's the full forward pass pipeline for reference.
 I have illustrated each stage with a summary and an example.